After the newly implemented GST rules in India, there was a lot of panic amongst the Freight Forwarders about its implication for export shipments.

-- If I am not a GTA and provide services of road transport to my customer, what GST should I charge my customer?
+If I am not a GTA and provide services of road transport to my customer, what GST should I charge my customers?

 No, under such circumstances you cannot ask your customer to pay under reverse charge, it must be under forward charge only.

 When tax is payable under reverse charge does my tax invoice have to show that customer/recipient of service must pay tax under reverse charge?

 Yes, your tax invoice must always show whether the tax is payable under reverse charge.